coralproject/ask-docs/docs_dir/quickstart/install.md

 * **MongoDB Server**: You can find instructions on installing MongoDB [on the MongoDB website](https://docs.mongodb.com/getting-started/shell/).
 * **RabbitMQ**: You can find instructions on installing RabbitMQ [on the RabbitMQ website](https://www.rabbitmq.com/download.html).

+You should also have the following resources on your machine before installing:

+* Minimum CPU: 2.0 GHz
+* Minimum RAM: 4GB
+* Minimum disk space required: 4GB

 ## Install Docker Toolbox